Urge Your Electric Utility to Move to 100% Clean Energy by 2035

-Minnesota Power is an investor-owned utility that provides electricity for 145,000 residential and commercial customers across Northern Minnesota.
-Although Minnesota Power’s renewable energy source profile has grown somewhat over the years, declining from 95% supplied by coal in 2005 to around 30% supplied from renewable sources today, and a goal of 50% renewable sources by 2021, the utility has not shared any plans to transition to 100% clean energy.
-Xcel, another large investor-owned utility in the state, has committed to 100% renewable energy by 2050.
-With electricity production accounting for 37% of Duluth’s greenhouse gas emissions, urging Minnesota Power to commit to 100% renewable energy is the fastest way to reduce our greenhouse gas emissions.
+Minnesota Power is an investor-owned utility that provides electricity for 145,000 residential and commercial customers across Northern Minnesota, including the City of Duluth and Duluth residents.
+Minnesota Power’s renewable energy source profile has grown over the years, declining from 95% supplied by coal in 2005 to around 53% supplied from renewable sources as of 2023.
+The utility has committed to a transition to 100% carbon-free energy and is on track to deliver 70% renewable energy by 2030.
+With electricity production accounting for 62% of Duluth’s greenhouse gas emissions, urging Minnesota Power to commit to 100% renewable energy is the fastest way to reduce our community’s greenhouse gas emissions.

-In order for Minnesota Power to respond to the climate crisis, we must urge the utility company to make a commitment to 100% clean, renewable energy starting by retiring their coal plants and stopping investments in new energy production facilities fueled by fossil fuels like the proposed natural gas plant in Superior.
-Take action by urging Minnesota Power leaders to follow the lead of other utilities in the area, like Xcel, which has committed to 100% renewable energy by 2050, and also commit to 100% renewable energy sources.
+In order for Minnesota Power to respond to the climate crisis, we must urge the utility company to make a commitment to 100% clean, renewable energy starting by retiring their coal plants and stopping investments in new energy production facilities powered by fossil fuels like the proposed natural gas plant in Superior.
+Take action by urging Minnesota Power leadership to drop plans for any new fossil fuel infrastructure and commit to 100% clean energy, like Xcel Energy, which has committed to 100% renewable energy by 2050

 Did you take this action?
 Report it!